Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Conclusions

 \acknowledgments

-This work was supported by the Fifth Scientific Commission (CSN5) of the Italian National Institute for Nuclear Physics (INFN), within the Project TIMESPOT and by the ATTRACT-EU initiative, INSTANT project.
 The authors are grateful to Gian Matteo Cossu for his help in providing the front-end transfer function used in figures~\ref{fig:TOAdist} and~\ref{fig:AreasDist}.

+This work was funded and supported by the Fifth Scientific Commission (CSN5) of the Italian National Institute for Nuclear Physics (INFN), within the Project TimeSPOT.
+It has also received funding from the ATTRACT project, funded by the EC under Grant Agreement 777222 and by the ATTRACT-EU initiative, INSTANT project.